BurdaMagazinOrg/thunder-distribution/UPDATE.md

 ```
 in the require section of your composer.json.

-Second, we removed some modules from our codebase.
-If you are using one of
-following modules, please add them to the composer.json of your project.
-* valiton/harbourmaster
-* drupal/riddle_marketplace
-* drupal/nexx_integration
-* burdamagazinorg/infinite_module
-* burdamagazinorg/infinite_theme

 We also switched from bower-asset to npm-asset for our frontend-libraries.
 In order to get the libraries downloaded to the correct location, please